xnuter/perf-gauge/examples/README.md

 StdDev :  130µs
 ```

-We can see it added something on top of the baseline latency:
+We can see it added several tens of microseconds on top of the baseline latency:

 ![](./prom/http-tunnel-rust-latency.png)